Manzini History, Family Crest & Coats of Arms

 The surname Manzini was first found in Friuli (Venetian: Friul), an area of northeastern Italy, with Patriarca di Aquileia Volserico Manzano in 1083.

 Early History of the Manzini family

-Another 21 words (2 lines of text) covering the years 1500, 1785 and 1860 are included under the topic Early Manzini History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Manzini research.
+More information is included under the topic Early Manzini History in all our PDF Extended History products and printed products wherever possible.